camunda/camunda-docs/docs/product-manuals/concepts/what-is-camunda-cloud.md

 ## What are its core quality attributes?

-Camunda Cloud is designed to operate on very large scale.
+Camunda Cloud is designed to operate on a very large scale.
 To achieve this, it provides:

 - **Horizontal scalability** and no dependence on an external database; Zeebe (the workflow engine inside Camunda Cloud) writes data directly to the filesystem on the same servers where it is deployed.
 Zeebe makes it simple to distribute processing across a cluster of machines to deliver high throughput.
 - **High availability and fault tolerance** via a pre-configured replication mechanism, ensuring Camunda Cloud can recover from machine or software failure with no data loss and minimal downtime.
 This ensures the system as a whole remains available without requiring manual action.